 - Better ability to relate to others

 The reason a compassionate lifestyle leads to greater psychological well-being may be that the act of giving appears to be as pleasurable as the act of receiving, if not more so.
-In addition to happiness and love, we all want more time and money.
+Other than happiness and love, we all desire more time and money.

 However intriguing new studies show that, when we do compassion, our sense of time expands; and when we give money away, our sense of abundance and wealth also increases.